DOAJ/doaj/static_content/_docs/content/faq.md

 **Resolution**: Check that the file conforms to the DOAJ schema, using a validator.

 Often the problem arises because the XML is missing a required tag.
 If you try to upload XML to DOAJ that is missing a specific tag, such as <publicationDate> then the schema validation will fail.
-You can see exactly [which tags are required here]({{ url_for('doaj.features', _anchor='xml_upload') }}).
+You can see exactly [which tags are required here](/docs/xml/).

 If you are trying to upload a file that was automatically generated by the OJS DOAJ plugin, then you should first contact OJS for help.